The Last Straw (2008 film): Plot synopsis

 In March 1980, Takoma Records was about to re-release an audio recording on vinyl of a Charles Bukowski live poetry reading given in San Francisco years earlier.
 As part of the promotion of the album release, Bukowski agreed to give a new live reading, even though he hated doing them.
 Jon Monday, then General Manager of Takoma Records, video taped the event.

-But by later that year Bukowski's book royalties and movie advances provided him enough of a living that he no longer had to do readings.
+By later that year Bukowski's book royalties and movie advances provided him enough of a living that he no longer had to do readings.

 The Redondo Beach reading was Bukowski's last.
 The video recording of that night stayed in an archive until 2008 when mondayMEDIA entered into an agreement with Bukowski's widow Linda to release it on DVD.

 Bukowski's readings were known for their riotous back and forth with the audience and this recording shows this in full color.
 Each poem is set between a tense dialog - with Bukowski giving and taking insults and threats with members of the audience.
 It ends with the prophetic words "This reading is over."

 The Last Straw was edited to avoid duplicating of poems on the 2nd to the last reading, There's Gonna Be a God Damn Riot in Here DVD.
 The complete video of both readings can be found in the box set released in 2010, One Tough Mother.